rtyler/brokenco.de/_posts/2015-12-03-are-you-german-or-what.md

 thought, and when you are immersed so completely, things get funky.

-In one of my rare phone calls to my parents in the US, my mom asked me what I was doing and I replied "nothing, just looking out die Fenster" (_die Fenster_ is german for "the window").
+In one of my rare phone calls to my parents in the US, my mom asked me what I was doing and I replied "nothing, just looking out das Fenster" (das Fenster_ is german for "the window").

 After this conversion, the migraines subsided.